Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 If you are having any problems with your plumbing, call a professional plumber right away.
 Plumbing problems can quickly turn into major repairs, and the longer you wait to address them, the more expensive they will be.
 Knowing the plumbing basics will help you prevent plumbing issues, but sometimes it’s unavoidable.
-A qualified plumber will be able to assess the problem and provide you with a solution that is both effective and affordable.
+A qualified plumber will be able to assess the problem and provide you with an effective and affordable solution.

 Plumbing codes and permits

 All plumbing work must be done in accordance with local, state, and national building codes.
 In addition, some jobs may require a permit from the local authorities.
 Plumbing codes are designed to protect both the homeowner and the plumber, and they ensure that all work is completed safely and correctly.

-Plumbing codes are constantly changing, so plumbers will need to stay up-to-date on the latest code requirements.
+Plumbing codes are constantly changing, so designers and plumbers will need to stay up-to-date on the latest code requirements.
 The International Association of Plumbing and Mechanical Officials (IAPMO) provides a variety of resources that can help plumbers stay current with code changes, including the international plumbing code.

 What is the international plumbing code (IPC)?

-The international plumbing code (IPC) is a comprehensive set of regulations that covers all aspects of plumbing.
-The IPC is developed and published by the International Association of Plumbing and Mechanical Officials (IAPMO), and it is updated every four years.
+The international plumbing code (IPC) is a comprehensive set of regulations that covers all aspects of plumbing 3.

 The IPC is used as the basis for plumbing codes in many jurisdictions, and it is an accessible resource for plumbers.
-To learn more about the IPC and how it applies to your work as a plumber, talk to your local building code enforcement office or visit the IAPMO website.
+To learn more about the IPC and how it applies to your work as a plumber, talk to your local building code enforcement office or visit their website.